1 Introduction

 - spillages and leaks and other defects which may result in a slip, trip or fall are promptly addressed, reported and the area made safe

-- all staff within their department receive suitable information and training on slips, trips and falls prevention
+- all employees within their department receive suitable information and training on slips, trips and falls prevention

 - they enforce the trust uniform and appearance at work or dress code policy so that suitable clothing and footwear is worn that will not result in a slip, trip or fall